Cognitive Behavioural Therapy (CBT)

 What is Cognitive Behavioural Therapy?

-Cognitive Behavioural Therapy (CBT) is a form of active psychotherapy.
-Guided by empirical research, Cognitive Behavioural Therapy focuses upon the development of coping mechanisms that solve relevant problems and alter useless cognitive patterns.
+Cognitive Behavioural Therapy (CBT) is a form of active psychotherapy / talk therapy.
+Guided by empirical research, Cognitive Behavioural Therapy focuses upon the development of coping mechanisms that solve relevant problems (problem solving) and alter useless cognitive patterns.
 Cognition refers to thoughts, convictions, behaviour, and emotions.

 An anxious person for example, might be convinced that everything is going to end badly today.
 These negative thoughts cause difficulties with focusing, with only negative things being noticed.
 Thoughts and actions which might undermine these negative thought processes are automatically blocked out and avoided.

 Epictetus, for instance, believed that logic could be used to identify and subsequently ignore false beliefs.
 This could in turn lead to destructive emotions.
 Later, Aaron T. Beck would write the original handbook for depression.

 Frequently occurring cognitive errors and their associated dysfunctional presuppositions